google/neural-tangents/README.md

 <b>See this [Colab](https://colab.research.google.com/github/google/neural-tangents/blob/main/notebooks/neural_tangents_cookbook.ipynb) for a detailed tutorial.
 Below is a very quick introduction.</b>

 Our library closely follows JAX's API for specifying neural networks,  [`stax`](https://github.com/google/jax/blob/main/jax/experimental/stax.py).
 In `stax` a network is defined by a pair of functions `(init_fn, apply_fn)` initializing the trainable parameters and computing the outputs of the network respectively.
-Below is an example of defining a 3-layer network and computing it's outputs `y` given inputs `x`.
+Below is an example of defining a 3-layer network and computing its outputs `y` given inputs `x`.

 ```python
 from jax import random